 Discussion and conclusions

-The major purpose of this study was to examine the impact of ACAP and OL on international strategic performance in one integrative model.
-In addition, to assess the influence of two organizational capabilities (marketing and innovation) on ACAP and OL.
+The main purpose of this study was to examine the impact of ACAP and OL on international strategic performance in one integrative model, as well as to assess the influence of two organizational capabilities (marketing and innovation) on ACAP and OL.

-Regarding to the impact of MC and IC on ACAP and OL, the findings show that both MC and IC did have a positive effect on ACAP and OL.
-However, comparing between standardized coefficients of MC and IC suggest that MC have higher impact on ACAP and OL then IO.
+Regarding the impact of MC and IC on ACAP and OL, the findings show that both MC and IC have a positive effect on ACAP and OL.
+However, comparing between the standardized coefficients of MC and IC suggests that MC have a higher impact on ACAP and OL then IC.

-When it comes to organizational capabilities, it is important to encourage a variety of capabilities within a firm, because this mechanism enables firms to absorb knowledge from external sources and develop the competencies within the organization to achieve a stronger competitive advantage (Cohen and Levinthal, 1990).
+When it comes to organizational capabilities, it is important to encourage a variety of capabilities within a firm because this mechanism enables firms to absorb knowledge from external sources and develop competencies within the organization to achieve a stronger competitive advantage (Cohen and Levinthal, 1990).
 Dynamic capabilities such MC and IC are crucial resources in today’s fast-paced and unpredictable business environment.
 Organizations that can develop and leverage dynamic capabilities are better positioned to thrive in the face of uncertainty and change.

-With respect to the impact of ACAP and OL on international strategic performance, the findings show that ACAP had a positive effect on international strategic performance, while contrary to expectation, OL was found to affect international strategic performance negatively.
+With respect to the impact of ACAP and OL on international strategic performance, the findings show that ACAP has a positive effect on international strategic performance, while, contrary to expectations, OL was found to affect international strategic performance negatively.

-It is obvious that this finding is not consistent with the theoretical model and this situation raises question; why ACAP and OL have opposite effects on organizational strategic performance.
+It is obvious that this finding is not consistent with the theoretical model, and this situation raises the question of why ACAP and OL have opposite effects on organizational strategic performance.
 The answer to this situation is probably related to the suppression effect that exists between ACAP and OL.
-Maassen and Bakker (2001) noted that suppression effect is occurs when two independent variables have a positive zero-order correlation with the dependent variable and correlate positively with each other.
-Moreover, if one of them receives a negative regression weight, this situation is referred to as negative suppression effect.
+Maassen and Bakker (2001) noted that the suppression effect occurs when two independent variables have a positive zero-order correlation with the dependent variable and correlate positively with each other.
+Moreover, if one of them receives a negative regression weight, this situation is referred to as a negative suppression effect.

 A closer look at the research findings shows that this is exactly the case of a suppression effect.
 The independent variables (ACAP and OL) had a positive zero-order correlation with the dependent variable (PERF; international strategic performance), and the correlation between ACAP and OL is positive and relatively high (0.82).
 In addition, OL bears a negative regression weight in relation to international strategic performance.
 Hence, following Maassen and Bakker’s (2001) determination, this situation may be attributed to a negative suppression effect and is probably caused by multicollinearity between ACAP and OL.
-Hair et al. (2010) have discussed such situations and argued that multicollinearity may occur when two or more variables are highly correlated (as was the case here).
+Hair et al. (2010) discussed such situations and argued that multicollinearity may occur when two or more variables are highly correlated (as was the case here).

 In order to strengthen our argument about the negative suppression effect of ACAP on OL in relation to international strategic performance, we conducted two post hoc analyses.